noahmugan/seabed_Noah/paper/paper.md

 ![A flowchart for typical SEABED implementation.
 Scripts can cycle between measurements and particle resampling up to a predefined end point.\label{fig:flowchart}](flowchart.png)

-The utility calculation included in the SEABED package is one based on Shannon entropy.
-This is a method of calculating the information for a random variable with a given probability distribution [@shannon_paper].
+The utility calculation included in the SEABED package is one based on Shannon entropy [@shannon_paper].
+This is a method of calculating the information for a random variable with a given probability distribution.
 For an input $s$, output $y$, and particle distribution $A$, the particle's Shannon entropy is calculated as

 \begin{equation}
     H(s, y, A) = -\sum_{\vec{\alpha}\in A}P(y|s, \vec{\alpha})\log[P(y|s, \vec{\alpha})],